Local Governance Committee

 image

-Kent Catholic Schools' Partnership is a charitable trust and a company limited by guarantee.
-The Trust was established in August 2012 by the Archbishop of Southwark.
+Kent Catholic Schools' Partnership (KCSP) is a charitable trust and a company limited by guarantee, established in August 2012 by the Archbishop of Southwark.
+We are committed to providing stroung, faith-led education across our family of Catholic schools in Kent.

 The Governance Committee is a ‘critical friend’ of the school.
 It provides Strategic Leadership in school improvement.
 It does this by being appropriately involved in the school improvement cycle as follows: